Jérémy Malherbe

 Jérémy Malherbe (born 15 March 1991) is a French former professional footballer who played as a goalkeeper.

 Malherbe signed a short-term contract with Scottish Premiership club Dundee in January 2018, and was released at the end of the season.

 Popularity in Serbia

 Although Malherbe has never played football in Serbia, he has surprisingly accumulated a fairly noticeable number of fans in that country, and is a subject of a somewhat of a cult following.
-This curiosity is attributed to the users of the Serbian humour website Vukajlija, who jokingly claimed that Malherbe, then a member of Grenoble Foot 38, sent them betting tips.
+This curiosity is attributed to the users of the Serbian humour website Vukajlija, who jokingly claimed that Malherbe, then a member of Grenoble, sent them betting tips.
 Although the claims were quickly discovered to be false, the users soon formed an online fan club, posting updates about Malherbe's football career and achievements.